 The SEC allows Uruguay to incorporate by reference some information that Uruguay files with the SEC.
 Uruguay can disclose important information to you by referring you to those documents.
-The following documents, which Uruguay has filed or will file with the SEC, are considered part of and incorporated by reference in this prospectus supplement and any accompanying prospectus with the exception of documents incorporated therein:
+The following documents, which Uruguay has filed or will file with the SEC, are considered part of and incorporated by reference in this prospectus supplement and any accompanying prospectus: